 Staff shared components of the draft plan at various City events to seek additional comment.
 Dedicated spots on the City's Webpage provided links to documents as they were drafted and reviewed by the Committee.
-A video was prepared by Community Relations to provide highlights of the Master Plan efforts and was shared on the dedicated webpage.
+A video was prepared by Community Relations to provide highlights of the Master Plan efforts and was shared on the dedicated webpage Master Plan Update - City of Novi.